cian-oL/fcc_simple-js-games/README.md

 Practice simple use of objects and instances of changing attritubes.
 # Game 3: Whac-a-Mole - mole.html
 A mole will apply on a grid that must be struck in time.
 Use of timers and intervals involved.
+# Game 4:
+The aim of the game is to breakout by detroying the blocks in your path.
+It will apply more JS logic.
 # Constraints
 - HTML
 - JS